Charles Forbes (Royal Navy officer): Second World War

 Forbes served in the Second World War as Commander-in-Chief Home Fleet, in which role he transferred his flag to the battleship HMS Rodney in December 1939.
 His fleet suffered heavy losses including the aircraft carrier HMS Glorious and nine destroyers during the Norwegian campaign in Spring 1940.
 He was on board Rodney when she came under air attack and was hit by a 500 kg (1,103 lb) bomb that pierced the armoured deck on 9 April 1940.
 Promoted to Admiral of the Fleet on 8 May 1940 and advanced to Knight Grand Cross of the Order of the Bath on 11 July 1940, he became Commander-in-Chief, Plymouth in May 1941.
 In that capacity he organised the defence of Plymouth from air attack, prosecuted attacks on enemy shipping using the harbour at Brest as well as other ports along the French coast, and also initiated the St Nazaire Raid in March 1942.

 Retirement

 After retiring on 24 August 1943, Forbes pursued his interests in golf and lived at Cawsand Place at Wentworth in Surrey.
 He attended the funeral of King George VI in February 1952 and the coronation of Queen Elizabeth II in June 1953.
 He died at the Queen Alexandra Military Hospital in London on 28 August 1960.

 Family

 In 1909 Forbes married Agnes Millicent Ewen; they had a son and a daughter.
-Following the death of his first wife, he married Marie Louise Berndtson in 1921; they had one daughter.
+Following the death of his first wife, he married Marie Louise Berndtson in 1921.
+They had one daughter; the opera critic, journalist, author, and musicologist Elizabeth Forbes.
 His younger brother was Colonel Oswald Boyd Forbes.